koeninger/spark-cassandra-example/README.md

 To run:

-/your/path/to/spark/bin/spark-submit --properties-file cassandra-example.conf --class org.koeninger.CassandraExample target/scala-2.10/cassandra-example-assembly-0.1-SNAPSHOT.jar
+/your/path/to/spark/bin/spark-submit --properties-file cassandra-example.conf --class org.koeninger.HelloWorldExample target/scala-2.10/cassandra-example-assembly-0.1-SNAPSHOT.jar

 To add jar to the spark shell classpath so you can play with cassandra: